-What Is The Ancestral Diet?
+What Is the Ancestral Diet?

-The Ancestral Diet is an umbrella term that typically describes sustenance based around wholesome, natural, organic, and unprocessed traditional foods that can be harvested directly from the earth, lakes, rivers, and oceans from hunting, gathering, and fishing.
+The Ancestral Diet is an umbrella term that typically describes sustenance based on wholesome, natural, organic, and unprocessed traditional foods that can be harvested directly from the earth, lakes, rivers, and oceans from hunting, gathering, and fishing.

 Obviously (as one should hope you can tell from the name), ancestral eating means following a nutritional plan based on what your ancestors ate.